aquatix/dammit.nl/content/posts/prettifying_gnome.md

 Right click the terminal, click Preferences.
 Under General, uncheck 'Enable the menu accelerator key (F10 by default)' so we can use `mc` and other applications correctly.

 There should be an Argonaut entry under the Profiles in the left bar.
-Select it, click its little arrow button and make it default.
+Select it, click its little arrow button and make it the default.
 In the Text tab right next to it, you can make the default size of the terminal window a bit bigger by increasing the columns and rows settings (I use 120 and 40 for example).

 !!! warning